Silent Tracks

 we couldn’t agree more

 But this is not possible without a roadmap to take us there.
-Silent Tracks believes it’s time for a comprehensive winter outdoor recreation plan that’s crafted by all user groups, stakeholders, and governmental agencies.
-The 1995 “gang of nine” decision is now 27 years old, it is clearly outdated, and there is nothing even remotely ‘sustainable’ about it.
+Regarding winter recreation, the 1995 “gang of nine” decision is now 28 years old, it is clearly outdated, and there is nothing even remotely ‘sustainable’ about it.
 The numbers of outdoor enthusiasts, especially after COVID, combined with advances in technology for most all users has created, and will continue to create, problems at trailheads and in the backcountry.
 Winter issues mirror summer issues, and we all witnessed summer problems that were not addressed proactively.

 03